scqubits/scqubits-doc/docs/source/installation.rst

 Installing via pip
 ==================

-scqubits can also be installed using the Python package manager `pip <http://www.pip-installer.org/>`_ (although it should be noted that installing via pip under a conda environment is strongly discouraged, and is not guaranteed to work).
+scqubits can be installed using the Python package manager `pip <http://www.pip-installer.org/>`_ (Note: when working inside a conda environment, pip installs can lead to environment inconsistencies and should be avoided.)

 .. code-block:: bash